Information for prospective students from abroad

 What does health insurance cost in Germany?

-With a statutory health insurance fund, the student rate of about €135/month (including care insurance) applies until the end of the 30th year of age or the 14th semester.
+The student tariff of around €135/month (including long-term care insurance) applies to statutory health insurance until the end of the 30th year of life or the 14th semester.
 The exact amount of the contribution varies because each health insurance company charges small individual additional contributions.
-After signing the contract, please ask the health insurance company to inform the University of Applied Sciences Weihenstephan-Triesdorf electronically that you are insured there.
+After signing the contract, please inform the Weihenstephan-Triesdorf University of Applied Sciences electronically that you are insured there.

-The rate of a statutory health insurance for students over 30 years of age starts at about 190 €/month.
-For older students, insurance with a private health insurance company can therefore be the cheaper option.
+The tariff of a statutory health insurance fund for students aged 30 and over starts at around €190/month.
+For older students, insurance with a private health insurance company may therefore be the more favourable option.

 -